vietlq/vietlq.github.io/content/post/endianness-detection.md

 Those functions work as expected and still backward compatible with C++03.
 However, be mindful that you have to cache their values for greater efficiency.
 Don't call them repeatedly.

-## Compile-time Endianness with a Twist
+## Slightly Better Run-time Endianness Detection

-A C++ developer worth his/her salt can see an optimisation we can perform and force compile-time evaluation by using static const member data:
+A C++ developer worth his/her salt can see an optimisation we can perform and force one-off evaluation by using static const member data:

 ```
 struct EndianUtil